What You Will Need If the Power Goes Out

 Final Word

-Candles and matches are other items that you could certainly use, but you have to be extra careful with them.
-This is why I’d recommend that you stick with flashlights or battery-powered lanterns, especially if you have children or pets.
+Candles and matches are other items you could certainly use, but you must be extra careful with them.
+This is why I’d recommend sticking with flashlights or battery-powered lanterns, especially if you have children or pets.
 What are some other items that you think may be needed following a power outage?
 I’d love to hear from you.
-You need to think about this question right now and not later: What will you need if the power goes out?
-May God Bless this world, Linda.
+You need to consider this question now and not later.
+What will you need if the power goes out?
+May God bless this world, Linda.

 Similar Posts